Holyoke Merry-Go-Round

 The Holyoke Merry-Go-Round (PTC #80) is a historic carousel in Holyoke, Massachusetts.
-Previously a ride in the city's now-defunct Mountain Park, it was purchased and restored by a volunteer fundraising campaign following the park's closure in 1987, and opened at a new building based its original pavilion in Holyoke Heritage State Park in 1993.
+Previously a ride in the city's now-defunct Mountain Park, it was purchased and restored by a volunteer fundraising campaign following the park's closure in 1987, and opened at a new building based on its original pavilion in Holyoke Heritage State Park in 1993.
 The carousel is one of about 30 remaining carousels built by Philadelphia Toboggan Coasters.
+During its time as a stand-alone attraction, it has grown to be a key part of the community.

 History

 In 1929, Louis Pellissier ran the Holyoke Street Railway Company and managed Mountain Park, an amusement park on the side of Mount Tom.
 Even though this was the beginning of the Great Depression, Pellissier expanded the park and guided it through difficult times.

 Acquisition

 One of the new rides he purchased for the park expansion was a roller coaster from the Philadelphia Toboggan Company in Pennsylvania.
 At the time, to sweeten the deal and get a park to buy one of their coasters, PTC would often "throw in" one of their merry-go-rounds.
 This was the case at Mountain Park.

 The Philadelphia Toboggan Company employed German and Italian craftsmen to create their wood carousels.
-Daniel Muller, Frank Carretta and John Zalar were some of the men who worked on the Mountain Park ride.
+Daniel Muller, Frank Carretta, and John Zalar were some of the men who worked on the Mountain Park ride.
 By that point in PTC's history, they were not actively making merry-go-rounds.
 They focused their business more and more on roller coasters.
 The company had a carving jig.
 The master carver could make a single horse head, and an assistant could then produce exact replicas with the jig.
 So by 1929, PTC had a stockpile of carousel horses.

 The merry-go-round destined for Mountain Park was most likely fabricated in 1927.
 It was sold to a different park initially, but for some reason was never shipped.
 So instead it was shipped to Pellissier.
 First, Pellissier asked for more time before it was sent, because he was getting the pavilion ready.
 What he was doing was converting one of the oldest structures in the park (at the time being used as an arcade) and modifying it for the merry-go-round.
 Pellissier couldn't have chosen a better structure.
 The pavilion—originally a dance hall—was built with timber trusses a foot-and-a-half on a side and forty feet long.
 Steel trusses supported the wood.
 The building was sheathed in wood clapboards and survived two hurricanes.
 Giant concrete footers were poured to accommodate the merry-go-round's centerpost and buttresses.